-Buy at the fixed price at Ensemble Artisanal
+Buy at a fixed price at Ensemble Artisanal

-If bargain truly isn’t your thing, make sure to visit Ensemble Artisanal with lots of different shops with the products at the fixed price.
-They may be 30% more expensive than the final price at the souks, but if you’re not good at bargain it’s still a great deal.
-It’s also a great place to escape the sun, since there are many small squares with the shades around the Artisanal.
+If bargaining truly isn’t your thing, make sure to visit Ensemble Artisanal with lots of different shops with the products at a fixed price.
+They may be 30% more expensive than the final price at the souks, but if you’re not good at bargaining it’s still a great deal.
+It’s also a great place to escape the sun, since there are many small squares with shades around the Artisanal.

 Have a dinner at Café Arabe

 While it surely isn’t the budget option, Cafe Arab still shouldn’t be missed because of the amazing culinary experience.
 It’s also one of the few restaurants where you can order a bottle of wine.
 Their menu consists of traditional Moroccan dishes prepared in a modern way, but they also have some Italian dishes on their menu.
 Don’t miss their eggplant salad – it’s really super delicious!

 Where to stay in Marrakesh?